St. Peter's Methodist Episcopal Church

-St. Peter's Methodist Episcopal Church is a historic Methodist Episcopal church located at Hopewell, Somerset County, Maryland.
+St. Peter's Methodist Episcopal Church is a historic Methodist Episcopal church located at Hopewell, Somerset County, Maryland, United States.
 It is a large single-story gable-front Gothic Revival frame church with four-story bell tower.
 It was built in 1850 and extensively reworked in 1901.
 Also on the property is a cemetery with 19th and 20th century markers.

 It was listed on the National Register of Historic Places in 1990.